-The Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) service is Medicaid's comprehensive preventive child health service (medical, dental, and case management ) for individuals from birth through 20 years of age.
-In Texas EPSDT is known as Texas Health Steps.
-EPSDT was defined by federal law as part of the Omnibus Budget Reconciliation Act (OBRA) of 1989 legislation and includes periodic screening, vision, hearing, and dental preventive and treatment services.
-In addition, Section 1905(r)(5) of the Social Security Act requires that any medically necessary health care service listed in the Act be provided to Texas Health Steps recipients even if the service is not available under the State's Medicaid plan to the rest of the Medicaid population.
-These additional services are available through the Comprehensive Care Program (CCP).
+The Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) service is Medicaid's comprehensive preventive child health service (medical, dental, and case management) for individuals from birth through 20 years of age.
+EPSDT was created by the 1967 amendments to the federal Social Security Act and defined by the Omnibus Budget Reconciliation Act (OBRA) of 1989.
+In Texas, EPSDT is known as Texas Health Steps, which includes the preventive care components, or Early and Periodic Screening (EPS), of the total EPSDT service.
+In addition, medically necessary health-care services listed in the Act are provided to children and adolescents enrolled in Texas Health Steps even if the service is not available under the state’s Medicaid plan to the rest of the Medicaid population.
+In Texas, these additional services are available through the Comprehensive Care Program (CCP).

 Texas Health Steps focuses on the medical, dental, and case management services for ages birth through 20, and is dedicated to: